ekuang7/Credit_Prediction/README.md

 These inputs are inputted from the frontend by the user and axios sends it to a flask backend where a trained model uses those inputs and predict if the user is risky or not and sends it back to express and
 - Display the approved page if the user is deemed not at risk.
 - Display declined page if user is at risk.
+- Sends an automated approved or declined email to the user's email depending if the user was approved or declined.

 ***Data and Modeling***